At Bee Friendly Pest Control, we offer an all-natural spotted lanternfly treatment that’s 100% safe for your family.

 Protecting Your Home From Spotted Lanternflies With Safe, Organic Pest Control

-At Bee Friendly Pest Control, we don’t use toxic chemicals to keep your home safe from pests like spotted lanternflies, mosquitos, ticks, wasps, and fleas.
-Instead, we take advantage of natural ingredients, such as rosemary, thyme, garlic and clove, that are safe to use around animals, crops, and bees.
+At Bee Friendly Pest Control, we don’t use toxic chemicals to keep your home safe from pests like spotted lanternflies — instead, we take advantage of natural ingredients, such as rosemary, thyme, garlic, and clove, that are safe to use around animals, crops, and bees.

 When is the spotted lanternfly season?